ministryofjustice/cloud-platform-how-out-of-date-are-we/README.md

 After code changes, create a new [release] via the github web interface.

-This will trigger a github action to build both the web app. and updater docker images, and push them to docker hub tagged with the release name.
+This will trigger a github action to build all the docker images (web application and scheduled jobs), and push them to docker hub tagged with the release name.

 [release]: https://github.com/ministryofjustice/cloud-platform-how-out-of-date-are-we/releases

 ---
-last_reviewed_on: 2020-12-15
+last_reviewed_on: 2020-12-29
 review_in: 3 months
 ---